The Global Exposome Summit - 27-29 April, 2026. Sitges (Barcelona)

 12.30 - 13.30 h Break

-13.30 - 14.25 h GEF Plenary session 5: Exposome and policy: creating insightful and actionable solutions
+13.30 - 14.25 h GEF Plenary session 5: Exposome and policy: creating insightful, actionable and ethical solutions

 14.30 - 15.30 h Plenary closing session, next steps